 Monitor existing customers

 - Don’t extend credit on bad payers – If a customer habitually pays their invoices late, insist that they pay the outstanding amount (preferably in cash) before offering them any more credit.
+You can also take a look at invoice discounting or factoring as potential external options.

 - Ditch persistent bad payers – Since poor payers are a real liability for a small business, it is sensible to sever relationships with these customers.